xStarbound/xStarbound/doc/lua/lua.md

 ## Function calls and data transfer across Lua/Pluto contexts

-> **NOTICE FOR SCRIPT MODDERS: xStarbound v3.5+ has completely removed legacy support (via disabling `"safeScripts"`) for unsafe cross-context Lua/Pluto state sharing, which allowed mods to transfer values via type metatables or base libraries.
-Mods that use legacy state sharing methods are *NO LONGER SUPPORTED*.
-You must now use xStarbound’s officially supported cross-context communication systems — see below! — as an alternative.**
+> **IMPORTANT NOTICE FOR SCRIPT MODDERS: Legacy support for shared Lua/Pluto states and therefore unsafe cross-context Lua/Pluto state sharing and calls via sandbox exploits (i.e., smuggling values and calls through type metatables or base library tables) has been *deprecated and completely removed* in xStarbound v3.5 — disabling `"safeScripts"` *no longer* enables this functionality.
+Mods that use sandbox exploits to share state or make cross-context calls are *NO LONGER SUPPORTED* by xStarbound.**

 > **WARNING:** On stock Starbound, StarExtensions, OpenStarbound and the like, **be careful about sharing references to engine callbacks or methods via `shared` or any metatable/table hacks, as calling them *WILL* cause segfaults ("access violations" on Windows)!** When in doubt, use message handlers.
 >